RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/postprocessor__1_80_80_2postprocessor_8cpp.md

     // Message tag definitons in PPDriver class:
     #endif

+    /// Determine what data needs to be copied from the input file to the new output dataset
     // Get labels of functors listed for printing from the primary printer. settings.all_params = get_printer().get_stream()->getPrintList();
     // There are some extra items that will also be automatically printed in all scans,